-Understanding these communication processes is important in both commerce and politics to derive communication strategies for social media.
-For example, marketing campaigns can reach a vast target audience through viral communication dynamics [4].
+Understanding communication processes and dynamics is important in both commerce and politics, e.g., to derive communication strategies for social media.
+By this means, marketing campaigns can reach a vast target audience through viral communication dynamics [2].
 However, if the same dynamics distributes negative opinions, emerging mass criticism can endanger a company's commercial success.
-Therefore, it is crucial to anticipate likely reactions of social media users to such campaigns to avoid unintended effects or to develop appropriate counter strategies to those effects [5].
+Therefore, it is crucial to anticipate likely reactions of social media users to such campaigns to avoid unintended effects or to develop appropriate counter strategies to those effects [3].

 Nonetheless, the inherent distribution of social media and the dynamics of user interactions therein make it difficult to analyze and understand that kind of communication.
-Thus, manual analysis has been complemented with computational linguistics, data mining, and simulation methods [6].
+Thus, manual analysis has been complemented using methods from computational linguistics, data mining, and simulation [4].
 These methods help recognize conversation topics, discern user communities, and model information diffusion in social networks.

-Especially agent-based social simulations [7] are a promising technique for understanding complex dynamics of interrelated communication activities.
-They model behaviors of humans by means of artificial agents in order to explore the effects of different social actor constellations and various situations in an experimental environment.
-For instance, viral dynamics of mass phenomena in social media like the harlem shake [8] can be reproduced by using artificial agents for representing media users [9].
+Especially agent-based social simulations [5] are a promising technique for understanding complex dynamics of interrelated communication activities.
+They model the behavior of humans by means of artificial agents to explore the effects of different social actor constellations and various situations in an experimental environment.
+For instance, viral dynamics of mass phenomena in social media like the harlem shake [6] can be reproduced by using artificial agents for representing media users [7].
 Each agent can react to other agents' communication activities in a simulated media environment.
 This interaction leads to complex dynamics.
 Exploring various user constellations and agent decisions in a controlled experiment helps understand these dynamics in real world social media.

 However, agent-based simulation for social media analysis requires a model of user motivations and resulting behaviors to yield realistic results.
 Agents must be complex enough to explain why particular communication processes emerge and which effects potential reactions to them will provoke.
-Thus, in this paper, we develop an agent-based model of user behavior for analyzing communication dynamics in social media.
-This is a first step toward a simulation-based decision-support method for developing and testing social media communication strategies as proposed by Berndt et al. [5].
+Thus, in this paper, we present an agent-based model of user behavior for analyzing communication dynamics in social media.
+This is a first step toward a simulation-based decision-support method for developing and testing social media communication strategies as proposed by Berndt et al. [3].

 The paper is structured as follows.
 Section II provides an overview of the foundations of social media analysis, social actor theory, and agent-based modeling as a technique for dynamic analysis.
 Subsequently, Section III describes our concept of complex agents for modeling user behavior.
-This concept covers individual social actors, their respective decisionmaking, as well as populations of media users.
-Section IV applies that concept to communication processes on Twitter which accompany a German television program.
-In Section V, we evaluate our model by simulating user behaviors in that scenario.
-Finally, Section VI concludes on our findings and gives an outlook on possible future work.
+This concept covers individual social actors, their respective decision-making, as well as populations of media users.
+Section IV applies that concept to communication processes on Twitter, which accompany a German television program and specifies the agents' decision functions accordingly.
+In Section V, we evaluate our model by simulating user behaviors in the presented scenario.
+Furthermore, a sensitivity analysis is conducted to identify how compositions of different actor types influence the communication behavior of individual agents.
+Finally, Section VI concludes on our findings and gives an outlook on future work.